-The United States Supreme Court has taken up copyright fair use cases twice in recent years in an effort to bring more clarity to the metes and bounds of the defence.
+The United States Supreme Court has taken up copyright fair use cases twice in recent years although, given the fact-specific, case-by-case nature of the inquiry, it is not clear the Court has brought meaningfully more clarity to the metes and bounds of the defence.
 In 2021, in Google, LLC v.
 Oracle America, Inc, the Court addressed an infringement action brought by Oracle against Google arising out of Google's use of parts of Oracle's Java programming code in its Android operating system.
 Google copied roughly 11,500 lines of prewritten code for performing various standard functions from a Java application programming interface (API).
 The Federal Circuit had ruled in Oracle's favour, but the Supreme Court reversed, holding that Google's use of the Java API was protected as a transformative fair use.
-The Court found that the purpose and effect of Google's copying were to foster the creation of new products, consistent with that creative progress that is the basic constitutional objective of copyright
+The Court found that the purpose and effect of Google's copying were to foster the creation of new products, consistent with that creative progress that is the basic constitutional objective of copyright itself.
+Though declining to rule directly on the question of API copyrightability, the Court found that the Java code was largely functional rather than expressive, with its value generated primarily by programmers using it to work in a new and transformative program'.